What is Risk Assessment?

 How can P2 help?

-P2’s team includes the consultant who led the work on developing CRAMM, which was the UK Government’s recognised approach to risk assessment, and therefore has knowledge not only of how to complete a risk assessment, but also the theories behind the risk assessment methods.
+P2’s team includes the consultant who led the work on developing CRAMM, which was the UK Government’s preferredapproach to risk assessment, and therefore has knowledge not only of how to complete a risk assessment, but also the theories behind the risk assessment methods.
 We also have experience of a wide range of other risk assessment methods including HMT IS1+2, ISO 27005, RSDOPS and others.

 P2 has put together bespoke training courses on how to conduct risk assessments and foundation courses in information security.